django/django/docs/asgi.rst

-In order to aid with scaling and network architecture, a distinction is made between channels that have multiple readers (such as the ``http.request`` channel that web applications would listen on from every application worker process) and *single-reader channels* (such as a ``http.response!ABCDEF`` channel tied to a client socket).
+In order to aid with scaling and network architecture, a distinction is made between channels that have multiple readers (such as the ``http.request`` channel that web applications would listen on from every application worker process) and *process-specific channels* (such as a ``http.response!ABCDEF`` channel tied to a client socket).

-*Single-reader channel* names contain an exclamation mark (``!``) character in order to indicate to the channel layer that it may have to route the data for these channels differently to ensure it reaches the single process that needs it; these channels are nearly always tied to
+*Process-specific channel* names contain an exclamation mark (``!``) character in order to indicate to the channel layer that it may have to route the data for these channels differently to ensure it reaches the single process that needs it; these channels are nearly always tied to